Save Bridge Park

 Four decades on Bridge Park’s founding motto—“Let’s build, not destroy”—still resonates widely.
 Its future however hangs in the balance.
 While we wait for the outcome of our listing application redevelopment plans threaten the centre with erasure.

-This platform exists to celebrate Bridge Park’s legacy and inspire a new generation of young urban activists by sharing a lasting blueprint for community-led change.
+This site exists to celebrate Bridge Park’s legacy and inspire a new generation of young urban activists by sharing a lasting blueprint for community-led change.

 It should be made clear at the outset that the Bus Depot Project is not proposing that the Council, Central Government and other agencies convert the Depot into a multi-million pound community centre and sports complex.
 The philosophy behind the Project is totally different.
 The starting point for the Project is the desire of the people of Stonebridge, as expressed by the Harlesden People’s Community Council and other local community groups, to improve local conditions through their own efforts and in their own way.